|Commonwealth of Puerto Rico|

 2 Puerto Rico is traditionally Catholic, but Evangelicals have grown rapidly from 0.1% in 1900, to 5.7% in 1960 and nearly 30% in 2000 some claim this may have risen to 45%.
 Nearly 50% of Evangelicals are Pentecostal or Charismatic.
 There are numerous small indigenous networks of churches and independent congregations.
 There is also a large charismatic movement in the Catholic Church.
 There are many Christian ministries (8 Christian TV channels, many local radio stations, etc.) but not much impact has been made on the life of the nation, which is a complex post-modern society with all its associated problems.

-Societal problems cry out for Christian involvement.
-The incidence of substance abuse, disease, corruption, crime and poverty are some of the highest in the Americas.
-This being so in a land that is 97% Christian and 25% evangelical is an affront to the gospel.
-Specific prayer needs are:
+3 Societal problems cry out for Christian involvement.
+The incidence of AIDS, alcoholism, drug addiction, corruption, crime and poverty are some of the highest in the Americas.
+Pray for humility, repentance, spiritual unity and burden for the lost among Christian leaders.

 b) Globally for effective support and nurture of missions vision.
 A new interest in missions is developing in churches after decades of negativism.
 Pray that this interest may lead to greater impact on the world's unreached.
 There is much interest in unreached cities in Spain.
 Over 200 Puerto Ricans serve in indigenous movements such as AMIES International and in international missions such as YWAM, OM and WBT.
 Pray for the effective training and support of new mission ventures.
 COMIBAM is bringing together interdenominational (and denominational) mission agencies for fellowship and cooperation for world evangelization.